NVIDIA DOCA Firefly Service Guide

 In addition to printing the monitoring data to the container's standard output available through the container logs, the monitoring data is also exposed through a gRPC server that clients can subscribe to.
 This allows a monitoring client on the host to subscribe to monitor events from the service running on top of the DPU, thus providing better visibility.

-The following diagram presents the recommended deployment architecture for connecting the monitoring client (on the host) to the monitor server (on the DPU), based on the NVIDIA DOCA gRPC Infrastructure User Guide.
+The following diagram presents the recommended deployment architecture for connecting the monitoring client (on the host) to the monitor server (on the DPU).

 Based on the above, when activating the monitor feature, the user must provide the IP address to be used by the monitor server: